How to Avoid 8 Common Debt Settlement Pitfalls

 Solution: Focus on the right debt.

-Debt settlement works best with unsecured debt like credit cards, personal loans, or medical bills.
-These are debts that aren't backed by collateral—something the creditor could take and sell if you can't make your payments.
+Debt settlement works with unsecured debt like credit cards, personal loans, or medical bills.
+These debts aren't backed by collateral—something the creditor could take and sell if you can't make your payments.

 On the other hand, secured debts like mortgages and car loans are not a good fit for debt settlement.
 That's because the collateral itself—the home or the car—has value.
 So if you can't pay, the creditor can seize it and sell it.
 Collateral is a safety net for the lender.